About Phil Ebersole

 I’m Philip Ebersole, a retired newspaper reporter in Rochester, N.Y.

 I have been a Unitarian Universalist for virtually all my adult life.
-I am active in First Universalist Church of Rochester, where I lead a Sunday morning discussion group.
-I am active in the Greater Rochester Russell Set, an unofficial chapter of the Bertrand Russell Society, and participate in several other local reading and discussion groups, including one sponsored by Rochester Red and Black.
+I am a member of First Universalist Church of Rochester.
+I participate in several local reading and discussion groups.